benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 ![Coroutines](./coroutines.png "Coroutines")

+Recent implementations:

+- .NET async/await
-- Coroutines. (.NET async/await, JavaScript generators/promises)
+- JavaScript generators

+Coroutines are kind of like threads, except only one coroutine can run at a time.
+Switching from one coroutine to another happens explicitly with yield/wait invocations.
+The weirdest feature of coroutine frameworks is that the programmer has to explicitly partition methods into regular methods and coroutines.
+Yield/wait can only be invoked from coroutines, not regular methods.

 - Strength: A sliver of threads' natural control flow.
 - Weakness: Same as event handlers; just pushed back a bit.

-  - .NET async/await
-  - JavaScript generators/promises

 ### Cooperative Threads

 Syntactically cooperative threading implementations usually look very much like regular (preemptive) threads.
-However, ther behave more like coroutines.
+However, they behave more like coroutines.
 Like coroutines, the active cooperative thread cannot be interrupted except by explicitly yielding control.
 Unlike coroutines, any procedure is allowed to invoke yield/wait.